serverless/blog/posts/2017-09-21-designing-the-event-gateway.md

 ---
-title: Designing the Event Gateway
+title: Designing an Event Gateway
 description: Event Gateway is the backbone of your serverless architectures.
 Learn how we approached designing this new piece of infrastructure.
 date: 2017-09-21
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png
 authors:
   - MaciejWinnicki
 ---

 [Our recently announced Event Gateway](https://serverless.com/blog/introducing-serverless-event-gateway/) is a new piece of infrastructure that lets developers react to data flows with serverless functions.
 Before starting the project we established core principles that we want to follow.
 It doesn't mean that they won't change in the future -- they surely will -- but we wanted to have something that will guide us during the implementation phase and in general, during the project development.

 ## Design Considerations

 We consider them in two dimensions.
 One is developer experience when using the event gateway.
 The second is developer experience when operating a cluster of event gateway instances.

 Those principles are:

-- simplicity - first of all, we want to keep the number of new concepts low.
+- **simplicity** - first of all, we want to keep the number of new concepts low.
 We don't want to rename existing concepts for the sake of it.
 There are only events, functions, and subscriptions - as easy as possible.
 In terms of operational simplicity, our goal is to make it easy to run the event gateway locally, during development, at the same time making it easy to run, manage and scale in production environments.
-- cross-cloud - same as with the Serverless Framework, the event gateway has to provide a seamless user experience no matter where user deploys its functions or where the user wants to deploy the event gateway itself.
+- **cross-cloud** - same as with the Serverless Framework, the event gateway has to provide a seamless user experience no matter where user deploys its functions or where the user wants to deploy the event gateway itself.
 In the latter case, we also need to support on-premise deployments.
-- event-driven - we strongly believe that event-driven is the right approach for building software systems.
+- **event-driven** - we strongly believe that event-driven is the right approach for building software systems.
 The event gateway not only enables developers to build them, but it also has to follow this paradigm internally.
-- optimized for fast delivery - the main goal of the project is event delivery.
+- **optimized for fast delivery** - the main goal of the project is event delivery.
 We want to make it instant.

 ## Architectural Choices